UK Bailiffs Logo UK Bailiffs

 • Can I just pay the travellers to leave?

-As part of our anti-bribery and corruption policy, (see here) we are unable to pay travellers or trespassers to vacate and are unable to support a client who wants to do this.
+As part of our anti-bribery and corruption policy, we are unable to pay travellers or trespassers to vacate and are unable to support a client who wants to do this.

 We would strongly recommend you do not pay illegal trespassers to leave as you are likely to see an increase in traveller activity at your site due to you being seen as a 'cash-cow' or easy target.

-• Can I remove the travellers myself ?
+• Can I remove the occupants myself ?

 As described above, you have a legal right to remove them yourself.
 However, as a landowner you are legally responsible for the welfare of any one occupying your land (legaly or not).